 I bought way more than needed, but for the tray, I narrowed it down to these four – two gluten-free crackers and two gluten-free chips!
 Boy of boy, The Better Chip Chipotle chips are SPICY!
 Perfect choice if you like hot!

 Hopefully this post gave you some great ideas of products to watch for so you can put together your own gluten-free vegetable, meat and cheese tray!
 You could also add other favorite dips or salsas to make it suit your family’s tastes!
 Let me know what you add to yours!

 Gluten-free Sour Cream Taco Dip Recipe:

+This versatile gluten-free sour cream taco dip is yummy for dipping vegetables, gluten-free chips and more in.
+You can adjust the heat of it!
 In a small bowl, stir all ingredients together until mixed well.
 While you can serve in a bowl, it is fun to serve this in a bell pepper!
 Simply cut out the stem of the bell pepper.
 Then slice straight across the top of the bell pepper so that it is level.
 Then use a spoon (I used a long iced tea spoon, but a grapefruit spoon would work well too) to scrape out the seeds and hollow out the pepper.
 Scoop the sour cream taco dip into the hollowed out pepper.
 If not serving soon, place in refrigerator until ready to serve!

 Pin this to your gluten-free appetizers Pinterest board: